txsun1997/Black-Box-Tuning/README.md

 SDK `onnxruntime-gpu` is required for optimization.
 Installation of this package can be troublesome.
 And there may be some environment-specific errors or unexpected performance.
 But in real-world scenarios, this is a part of the black box on the server side.

-On an NVIDIA GeForce RTX 3090 GPU with Driver Version: 470.82.00 and CUDA Version: 11.4, the following code works well to configure the environment.
+The following code works well to configure the environment on an NVIDIA GeForce RTX 3090 GPU with Driver Version: 470.82.00 and CUDA Version: 11.4.
 ```bash
 pip install transformers==4.1.1
 pip install datasets